depewcod/rootplot/rootplot-v1.0/README.txt

 Penn State University
 Summer 2020

 Bhat, A., C. DePew, and G. Monshausen.
 2020.
-High-resolution analysis of root gravitropic bending using RootPlot
+High-resolution analysis of root gravitropic bending using RootPlot.

 ~~~~~~~~ INTRODUCTION ~~~~~~~~